Being Authentic as an Artist (and Not Stressing About Selling)

 Why I stopped giving a damn what people think and just make the art I wanna

 So now I’m learning to walk my own path.
-I’m more focused.
+Being authentic means I’m more focused.
 And I’m doing a lot of ignoring of the stuff and the people who don’t inspire me.

 I’ve given up faith in the integrity and taste of the art ‘establishment’ in this country.
 I’m not interested in the kind of art where I’m looking and going ‘huh?’ — Where I need to read the essay pinned to the side of the object/installation/fabric and perspex/digital printout/artwork thingy/insert whatever the hell you want here because it’s very rarely a painting or sculpture these days, to be able to have some kind of understanding of the intellectual inanity of what I’m supposed to be regarding.

 I feel like an artwork should be strong enough to speak for itself.
 It should speak at an emotional level.
 And having to read a piece of paper ‘explaining’ the artwork just seems a bit weak to me.
 (Yes an explanation of an artwork can add a lot in terms of appreciation, but if you really want a critique on an artwork, just ask a child and you’ll receive a very honest answer!)

 And if the market for my style of painting doesn’t exist here in my country, then I damn well will try and create one.
 By continuing to do my best, most authentic work.